gateway-church/SASSGrid/README.md

 /* TO DO
 - Provide example code for Gutters
-- Remove bold from "up" on mixin triangle
 - Add docs for _variables.scss file and the variables contained within
 - Add docs for color variables and how they may be used */